 NSAC strongly opposes this extension bill.
 It makes absolutely no sense to use long-term soil and water conservation efforts as an offset for short-term drought relief to farmers and ranchers.
 Moreover, the bill would allow critical rural development, beginning farmer, research, and conservation programs expire with no funding for FY 2013.
 We continue to urge Congress to do its job and finalize a farm bill before the end of the fiscal year.

 We have no opposition to a clean bill that funds expiring livestock and specialty crop disaster programs.
 But that is not what the House leadership is proposing.
 They are simply manipulating appropriate public interest to respond to the drought to kill the farm bill, kill reform, beat up on conservation programs, and make the farm bill’s most innovative programs disappear overnight.
 This dirty extension bill deserves to be soundly defeated.

-Categories: Beginning and Minority Farmers, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Organic Farming, Research, Education & Extension, Rural Development
+Categories: Beginning and Minority Farmers, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Organic, Research, Education & Extension, Rural Development